 f.
-Equality, diversity and inclusion
+Equality, diversity, inclusion and belonging

 Individuals covered by this Code will be expected to follow best practice on equality and diversity issues, defined as complying fully with the GOsC's responsibilities under anti-discrimination legislation and ensuring the GOsC's Equality and Diversity Policy is implemented.